What Is an Alcohol Abuse Hotline or Helpline Number?

 - Going through withdrawal or drinking to avoid/relieve withdrawal.

-Dependence is when an individual can only function normally if a drug is present.2 Suddenly stopping alcohol use, or drastically cutting down use suddenly, can lead to withdrawal symptoms.
-Common alcohol withdrawal symptoms may include:3
+Dependence is when an individual can only function normally if a drug or alcohol is present; it is not the same as addiction.2 Suddenly stopping alcohol use, or drastically cutting down use, can lead to withdrawal symptoms.
+Common alcohol withdrawal symptoms may include:1

 Alcohol withdrawal can be severe and even fatal, so anyone with alcohol withdrawal symptoms should contact a medical provider.
-If serious symptoms occur (such as fever, seizures, hallucinations, irregular heartbeat, or significant confusion), call 911.3
+If serious symptoms occur (fever, seizures, hallucinations, irregular heartbeat, or delirium), call 911.1, 3

-One does not have to be dependent on alcohol to experience devastating effects of alcohol use.
-If you think you or a loved one might have a problem with alcohol use and could possibly use the help of a rehab or other professional help, there are numbers you can call to get help.
+You do not have to be dependent on alcohol to experience the potentially devastating effects of alcohol use.
+If you think you or a loved one might be an alcoholic and could possibly benefit from rehab treatment or other professional help, there are alcohol addiction hotline numbers you can call.

-The people answering the call are there to help you.
-Some might take comfort in knowing that they aren't the only ones placing hotline calls; the Substance Abuse and Mental Health Services Administration (SAMHSA), which operates its own helpline, reported an average 67,949 calls per month in 2017.4 It's a staggering number and attests to the huge numbers of people in need of more information and possibly treatment referrals.
+Some might take comfort in knowing that they aren’t the only ones placing alcoholic hotline calls.
+The Substance Abuse and Mental Health Services Administration (SAMHSA), which operates its own helpline, reported 833,598 calls in 2020.4 It’s a staggering number that represents the many people in need of information about alcohol addiction and treatment.

-Here are some national hotline numbers, provided as additional resources for those struggling with alcohol use, other drug use, or other problems that are sometimes connected to addiction.
+The following national alcohol helpline numbers may offer additional helpful resources to those struggling with alcohol use, narcotics use, or other problems that may be connected to addiction.

 - Substance Abuse and Mental Health Services Administration (SAMHSA)